researchcompendia/researchcompendia/docs/deployment.rst

 Chicago Tribune.
 Thanks Chicago Tribune friends!")
 Later we might use jezdez's `envdir <https://github.com/jezdez/envdir>`_.
 I've been trying it out locally.

 Installation
 ------------

-Create a server VM using your favorite method and platform.
+Create a new VM using your favorite method and platform.

 As *root*, add your sudo user::